-E. The board may deny a request for reactivation to any licensee who has been determined to have committed an act in violation of 18VAC30-21-160.
+D. The board may deny a request for reactivation to any licensee who has been determined to have committed an act in violation of 18VAC30-21-160.

 18VAC30-21-120.
-Reinstatement of a lapsed license for audiologists, speech-language pathologists, or school speech-language pathologists.
+Reinstatement of a lapsed license for audiologists, speechlanguage pathologists or school speech-language pathologists.

-- A. A license may be renewed up to one year after the expiration date with payment of the renewal fee and the late fee as prescribed in 18VAC30-21-40. - B. When a license has not been renewed within one year of the expiration date, a person may apply to reinstate his license by submission of the following: - 1.
-A reinstatement application, and payment of the reinstatement fee, and submission of documentation 2.
-Documentation of:
+A. A person may renew a lapsed license within one year of expiration by following the requirements for late renewal in subsection B of 18VAC30-21-90.

+B. When a license has not been renewed within one year of the expiration date, a person may apply to reinstate his license by submission of reinstatement application, payment of the reinstatement fee, and submission of documentation of either:

-- a. a A current Certificate of Clinical Competence issued by ASHA or certification issued by the American Board of Audiology or any other accrediting body recognized by the board; or - b. at At least 10 continuing education hours for each year the license has been lapsed, not to exceed 30 contact hours, obtained during the time the license in Virginia was lapsed. - B. C. A licensee who does not reinstate within five years shall meet the requirements of subsection A B of this section and shall either: - 1.
-Reinstate by meeting the requirements for initial licensure as prescribed by subsection B of 18VAC30-21-60; or - 2.
-Provide documentation of a current license in another United States jurisdiction and evidence of active practice for at least one of the past three years or practice in accordance with 18VAC30-21-70 with a provisional license for six months and submit a recommendation for licensure from his supervisor. - C. D. If the licensee holds licensure in any other state or jurisdiction, he shall provide evidence that no disciplinary action is pending or unresolved.
-A licensee who does not reinstate within five years shall also verify the status of any license or certification from each United States jurisdiction in which licensure or certification is or ever has been held.
+1. A current Certificate of Clinical Competence issued by ASHA or certification issued by ABA or any other accrediting body recognized by the board; or

+2. At least 10 continuing education hours for each year the license has been lapsed, not to exceed 30 contact hours, obtained during the time the license in Virginia was lapsed.

+C. A licensee who does not reinstate within five years shall meet the requirements of subsection B of this section and shall provide:

+1. A current report from the U.S. Department of Health and Human Services National Practitioner Data Bank (NPDB);

+2. Verification of the status of any license or certification from each United States jurisdiction in which licensure or certification is or has ever been held; and a.
+Active practice for at least one of the past three years; or b.
+Practice in accordance with 18VAC30-21-70 with a provisional license for six months and a recommendation for licensure from one's supervisor.

+3. Evidence of either:

-E. The board may deny a request for reinstatement to any licensee who has been determined to have committed an act in violation of 18VAC30-21-160.
+D. The board may deny a request for reinstatement to any licensee who has been determined to have committed an act in violation of 18VAC30-21-160.